-This tool is only available from the ModelBuilder ribbon for use in models.
+This tool is only available from ModelBuilder for use in models.
 The tool is not available from the Geoprocessing pane or from Python.

 The Expression parameter only supports Python expressions.
 Other scripting languages are not supported.